 For more information on climbing Pettingell Peak and its neighboring mountains, click here.

-If you hike Herman Gulch Trail during the off-season, as I did, Herman Lake is likely to be frozen over.
+If you hike this trail during the off-season, as I did, Herman Lake is likely to be frozen over.
 Though the views of the lake are wonderful year-round, the alpine lake is at its most pristine during July, August, and September, when it’s likely to be thawed out.

 Herman Lake sits right around 12,000 feet in elevation and is a stunning sight to behold.
 It’s hard to imagine this day hike is so near to Denver, just an hour drive from the heart of the city.